aussieiptv1-pixel/awesome-iptv/README.md

 - [akshaynikhare/FireVisionIPTVServer](https://github.com/akshaynikhare/FireVisionIPTVServer) - Self-hosted IPTV channel management server with admin panel, EPG integration, device pairing, and multi-user support.

 ## Providers
+* [Aussie IPTV](https://aussieiptv.com) - Your ultimate guide for IPTV services and tools in Australia.
 - [WatchIPTV](https://watchiptv.xyz) - Watch IPTV-org streams directly from your browser.
 - [Jackal](http://jackal.surge.sh) - Watch live tv from your browser with the help of Next application.
 - [IPTV Player](https://iptv-web.app/) - Open-source Flutter app that allows you to watch publicly accessible streams from within your browser.